YinHK-gameDev/unity-learn/animation/Blend trees/README.md

 You can add a new blend tree inside other blend tree to build a nested blend tree.

+> The first option in the Inspector of a Blend Node is the Blend Type.
+This drop-down is used to select one of the different blend types that can blend according to one or two parameters.

 ### Blend types

 #### 1D blend tree